shythorn/Reshade-MultiLUT-Pack-Builder/README.md

 Leave it at 256 unless you prefer smaller groups.

+Note: Larger packs mainly use a tiny bit more texture memory; they do not significantly increase the performance cost of the active MultiLUT shader.
+Splitting into smaller chunks is primarily for easier browsing and organization.

 ## Pre-LUT / input transform

 Leave this as **None** for normal use.